-Desks, lockers, and storage spaces, which are provided to students without charge, are the property of the school.
-The principal may conduct general inspections on a periodic or random basis and may open desks, lockers, or storage spaces and examine the contents, including personal belongings of students.
-Parents shall be notified of instances of general search or individual search of belongings.
+Desks, lockers, and storage spaces, which are the property of the school are provided to students for their use The principal may conduct general inspections on a periodic or random basis and may open desks, lockers, or storage spaces and examine the contents, including personal belongings of students.
+The parent shall be notified of instances of general search or individual search of belongings.